GET INVOLVED BY SIGNING UP NOW!

-Through partnerships with other statewide non-profit advocacy organizations and our own grassroots networks, we empower and unite faithful advocates in Virginia to:
+Through partnerships with other statewide non-profit advocacy organizations and our own grassroots networks, we empower and unite faithful advocates in Virginia to learn, pray, and act.

 There are a number of ways to get involved with the Virginia Interfaith Center and our advocacy work.
 The first step is to learn about our priority issues and about how to be an effective advocate on those issues.
-Our Advocacy Toolkit can help as you raise your concerns to your elected officials and in your local paper.
-Take time to learn more about the General Assembly.
-To track bills and learn more about how your elected representatives are voting, visit Richmond Sunlight or the Legislative Information System (LIS).
+Access our resources or connect with our faith-based partners.

-Your congregation can also become a Faith Advocacy Partner for the Center.
-These are churches, synagogues, temples, mosques, seminary and undergraduate faith groups and other social justice organizations committed to partnering with each other and with the Virginia Interfaith Center for more effective advocacy.
-Faith Advocacy Partners join their voices with people of faith from across the state.
-Together, our faith communities represent a powerful, moral voice for social change.
+We think faith communities should be involved in public policy.
+Your congregation can become a Congregational Partner and become a powerful, moral voice for social change.
 Participation in the network also provides faith communities with access to Virginia Interfaith Center’s wide range of advocacy resources, from education curriculum and legislative updates to advocacy training and leadership development.